dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 » Online help is better than offline help.
 When you search for help on a

-topic, Excel checks to see if you’re connected to the Internet.
+topic, Excel checks to see if you're connected to the Internet.
 If you are, Excel

-returns help results based on online content from Microsoft’s website.
+returns help results based on online content from Microsoft's website.
 If you

-aren’t, Excel uses the Help files that are locally stored with Microsoft Office.
+aren't, Excel uses the Help files that are locally stored with Microsoft Office.

 Online help is generally better because the content is often more detailed